ct-tranchau/scRNAseq_CorrImpute/README.md

 - `--input_path` → Path to the transcription factor correlation (**CSV format**)

 #### **Output**
+The output will be saved in the "Visualization" folder.
 - `lineplot.pdf` → .
 The line plot displays the average correlation of target genes for each TF in the original and imputed data.
 - `Expression_correlation.pdf` → The scatter plots with fitted lines illustrate the relationship between gene expression and correlation for each TF.
 - `Boxplot_expression_Ori_VS_Imputed.pdf` → The boxplot compares the average target gene expression for each TF.